skylight-hq/skylight.digital/_projects/talkto.md

 {% capture solution %}
-Given the rise and convenience of text messaging, Sean Johnson and the TalkTo team created web and native mobile versions of an application that lets consumers text any business at all, even those that have never heard of TalkTo, and receive a response within five minutes.
-Speed and reliability were critical aspects of the user experience so Erlang, which is known for its ability to support massively scalable soft real-time systems with requirements on high availability, was chosen as the backend.
+Given the rise and convenience of text messaging, Sean Johnson and the TalkTo team created web and native mobile versions of an application that lets consumers text any business, even those that've never heard of TalkTo, and receive a response within five minutes.
+Speed and reliability were critical aspects of the user experience so Erlang, which is known for its ability to support massively scalable soft real-time systems with requirements on high availability, was chosen as the back end.
 {% endcapture %}

 {% capture results %}